DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-05-07-user-research-round-3-findings.md

 ### Hypothesis 1

-We think that design changes are needed to make the partner providers feature more intuitive and useful to schools.
+We think that schools likely won't add partner providers until the point that they have to within the service so this list might not include all of the providers they work work.

 We think this because participants have struggled to understand and use this feature in most of the research sessions.
+They cannot currently see a benefit in adding their partner providers into the service until the point that it’s required in order to assign a placement to that provider.

 We will test this by monitoring how partnerships are used during the Private Beta and understanding schools’ experiences through more user research.